Updated for 2017!

 If you haven’t made your ADRs for the table service restaurants, you can just about forget getting in last-minute.
-The week before Christmas last year, I called Disney Dining to ask this question, “Do you have any openings for a character meal at ANY restaurant on the monorail track on December 27th from 4 p.m. until midnight?”
+The week before Christmas in 2016, I called Disney Dining to ask this question, “Do you have any openings for a character meal at ANY restaurant on the monorail track on December 27th from 4 p.m. until midnight?”
 The answer, gasp, was sorry, we are full.

 We have a guide that can help you understand the crowd levels at Disney World during Christmas holidays, because when thousands of people arrive, parks will reach capacity and close the gates to certain ticket holders.
 Use this link:

 So make no mistake, the week after Christmas is totally packed-out and really only a last resort vacationing choice, if you just can’t schedule a Disney visit any other time of year.

 I’ve stood on Main Street, U.S.A., as the clock struck midnight on Christmas Eve, ushering in a fantastic Christmas Day.
 The Disney snow was gently falling, the holiday lights were twinkling, and people walking around were extra-Disney-magically happy.
 Christmas carols were playing, and I was grinning, hugging my kids and taking their picture.
 (Cue the scary Snow White music here.)
 And thousands of people were waiting to descend upon the Disney parks the very next day.